ksu-hmi/Health-Wellness-Application/Projectroadmap.md

 #18 Privacy Consent code: Present user with privacy consent statement and record acknowledgement

-#19 Possibly code Waist-Hip Ratio and conditional responses?
+#19 Possibly code Waist to Height Ratio and conditional responses?
+(DONE)

 #20 Code a report that prints and possibly emails report to user or physician?

 #21 Code functions based on original inputs and response code (In Progress)

 #22 Code user login (In Progress)

+#23 Code daily exercise time conditionals and educational link (DONE)

+#24 Code daily steps conditionals and educational link (DONE)

+#25 Continue to test coding (In Progress)